Maine County Commissioners Association Legislative Tracker

 1741

-An Act Regarding County Law Enforcement Administration And Rural Law Enforcement (HP 1159) Holly STOVER of Boothbay This bill does the following.
+An Act Regarding Vacancies In The Office Of Sheriff (HP 1159) Holly STOVER of Boothbay This bill does the following.
 1. It requires a board of county commissioners or a personnel board to give deference and the rebuttable presumptions of fairness and professional necessity to a sheriff's decision to not reappoint a deputy or to dismiss, suspend or otherwise discipline

 Full Summary